Daredevil: Dark Nights Spoiler Free Review

 And now the little man has a bomb.
 The size of his whole body of course.
-Because he just had that waiting around in the client’s, we find out the tiny man’s cousin, apartment.
+Because he just had that waiting around in the client’s apartment, who also is apparently the tiny man’s cousin.

 So DD goes on the chase again while also the Avengers are fighting a big monster.
 DD makes choices not to kill whoever it is the actual bad guy is that shows up for the plot reasons and is about to send him away to jail when the big monster falls over and crushes him, the end.

-This story was so dumb it gave me a nosebleed.
+This story in Daredevil: Dark Nights was so dumb it gave me a nosebleed.

 In the Name of the King (Issues 6-8)